Aliases for CDC45 Gene

 GeneCards Summary for CDC45 Gene

 CDC45 (Cell Division Cycle 45) is a Protein Coding gene.
-Diseases associated with CDC45 include Rothmund-Thomson Syndrome and Digeorge Syndrome.
-Among its related pathways are Cell Cycle Checkpoints and CDK-mediated phosphorylation and removal of Cdc6.
+Diseases associated with CDC45 include Meier-Gorlin Syndrome 1 and Rothmund-Thomson Syndrome.
+Among its related pathways are E2F mediated regulation of DNA replication and Regulation of activated PAK-2p34 by proteasome mediated degradation.
 GO annotations related to this gene include chromatin binding and DNA replication origin binding.

 UniProtKB/Swiss-Prot for CDC45 Gene